 - The passage of leaking propane through the soil

-Since there is a possibility of odor loss or problems with your sense of smell, you should respond immediately to even a fain odor of gas.
+Since there is a possibility of odor loss or problems with your sense of smell, you should respond immediately to even a faint odor of gas.

 Propane gas detectors Under some circumstances, you may not smell a propane leak.
 Propane gas detectors sound an alarm if they sense propane in the air.
 They can provide an additional measure of security.
 You should consider the purchase of one or more detectors for your home.